 Coagulation factor IX

-Brand Name: AlphaNine SD, Alprolix, BeneFIX, Idelvion, Ixinity, Mononine, Rebinyn, Rixubis, BeneFIX 250 Int'l Units, Benefix
+Brand names: AlphaNine SD, Alprolix, BeneFIX, Idelvion, Ixinity, ... show all 10 brands Mononine, Rebinyn, Rixubis, BeneFIX 250 Int'l Units, Benefix

 What is coagulation factor IX?